adam-zakaria/copy-container-react/README.md

+# NOTICE
+*This is not working!!
+I can't get this component bundled correctly.
+If you can help please contact me!*

 # Introduction
 Use this component to display code with syntax highlighting and a clipboard users can click to copy the code to their clipboard.
 The design is based on OpenAI's component in ChatGPT, and can be styled further.